erkinsinc/terraform-aws-route53/README.md

-Certainly!
-Here's a very brief overview of setting up AWS Route 53 using Terraform:
+This is a brief Instruction how to install terraform etc.

 Install Terraform:
 Ensure you have Terraform installed on your local machine.
 You can download it from the official website: Terraform Downloads.